Eloy Jiménez Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.6 K/9, the fourth-best in MLB.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.98).
+- The Reds have a 4.98 team ERA that ranks 25th among all league pitching staffs.

-- Reds pitchers combine to give up 33 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Reds pitchers combine to rank 13th in baseball in home runs allowed (35 total, 1.1 per game).

-- Greene makes the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched.
+- The Reds will send Lodolo (2-1) to the mound to make his seventh start of the season.
+He is 2-1 with a 6.16 ERA and 44 strikeouts through 30 2/3 innings pitched.

-- The right-hander's last time out was on Saturday against the Oakland Athletics, when he went five innings, surrendering no earned runs while giving up five hits.
+- The left-hander last pitched on Sunday against the Oakland Athletics, when he went five innings, allowing three earned runs while giving up five hits.

-- The 23-year-old has put up an ERA of 2.89, with 12.9 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .259 batting average against him.
+- The 25-year-old has an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
+Opponents are hitting .338 against him.

 © 2023 Data Skrive.
 All rights reserved.